-AACSB: Analytical Thinking Blooms: Understana Learning Objective: 02-04 Discuss how an organization assesses where it is now and where it seeks to be.
-Level of Difficulty: 2 Medium Topic: Competencies and competitive advantage
+AACSB: Analytical Thinking Blooms: Understand Learning Objective: 02-04 Discuss how an organization assesses where it is now and where it seeks to be.
+Level of Difficulty: 2 Medium Topic: Strategic Marketing Planning

-358. The Boston Consulting Group's business portfolio analysis model can be used to analyze a (p.
-32- firm's strategic business units.
+349. The Boston Consulting Group's business portfolio analysis model can be used to analyze a firm's strategic business units.
 How is it used and what can it tell you?
-33)